 RESPONSE: Nitrate is a toxic pollutant regulated for human health at N.J.A.C.
 7:9B-1.14(f)(7).
-The nitrate SWQS applies to all waters designated for public water supply which regulates the waterbody with the understanding that people may ingest the water.
-Wastewater discharge permits issued through the New Jersey Pollution Discharge Elimination System (NJPDES) program are established to ensure SWQS and designated uses are protected, attained, and maintained.
+The nitrate SWOS applies to all waters designated for public water supply (i.e., all fresh waters) which regulates the waterbody with the understanding that people may ingest the water.
+Permits issued through the New Jersey Pollutant Discharge Elimination System (NJPDES) program are established to ensure SWOS and designated uses are protected, attained, and maintained.
 As a nutrient, nitrate can cause both drinking water and aquatic life impacts.
 The current standard of 10 mg/l is reflective of drinking water designated use to protect human health.
-Although human health exceedances are infrequent, long-term trends are showing increasing nitrate levels throughout the state (see https://dep.nj.gov/wms/bears/integrated-wq-assessment-report-2022/statewide-water-quality-2022/#statewide-long-term-trends).
-In addition to the human health impacts, nitrate contributes to the eutrophication of New Jersey's waters which is a major cause of degraded aquatic ecosystems.
+Long-term trends are increasing showing nitrate levels throughout the (see state https://dep.nj.gov/wms/bears/integrated-wq-assessment-report-2022/statewide-water-quality-2022/#statewide-long-term-trends).
+In addition to the human health impacts, nitrate contributes to the eutrophication of New Jersey's waters which is a cause of degraded aquatic ecosystems.
 Nitrate reductions are an important part of the Department's efforts to provide safe, clean water to protect New Jersey's health, quality of life and economy.
-The Department will continue to address the many impacts on water quality through its programs, rules, and regulations, including adopting Total Maximum Daily Load (TMDLs) to reduce pollutant contribution for impaired parameters.
+The Department will continue to address the many impacts on water quality through its programs, rules, and regulations, including adopting TMDLs to reduce pollutant contribution for impaired parameters.